Here’s a look at Virginia’s new laws

 Newly empowered Democrats in the Virginia General Assembly began the 2020 session with an ambitious legislative agenda, including a push to pass several gun-control bills in the wake of the Virginia Beach mass shooting, social equity legislation, criminal justice reform measures and finding ways to make voting easier.

-Among many others, bills legalizing casino gambling, raising the minimum wage, decriminalizing marijuana, and increasing the state’s cigarette tax will also go into effect at the start of July.
+Among many others, bills legalizing casino gambling, decriminalizing marijuana, and increasing the state’s cigarette tax will also go into effect at the start of July.

 Here’s a breakdown of a few of the bills that will become law as of July 1: